AlirezaKm/Apache-Local-Domain/README.md

       --help             Show this message and exit.

 #### Note
-    To use This Program You should Run it with `sudo`
+    * To use This Program You should Run it with `sudo`
+    * Just Support Debian Base Distros

 #### TODO
 - [ ] Check enable http2 module or not
 - [ ] link Configure file to /etc